postsharp/Metalama.Documentation/content/conceptual/deployment/register-license.md

 # Registering a license

-When you use Metalama for the first time, it will automatically activate the trial mode, which will work for a period of 45 days.
-To use Metalama beyond this period, you will need to switch to Metalama Free or register a license key.
+When you use Metalama for the first time, it will automatically activate trial mode, which will work for a period of 45 days.
+To use Metalama beyond this period, you need to switch to Metalama Free or register a license key.

 You can use all features of any preview of Metalama for up to 45 days after its release without registering a license.